robkorn/blockchain-ruminations/universal_dApp_interface.md

 For most languages, this is most easily encoded via the use of a datatype/struct.

 The datatype's constructor can be made to accept the pre-conditions' types as inputs, and then encodes their boolean function checks within the constructor to verify that all of the inputs are valid.
-Tus the constructor either returns an Optional value of the successfully created datatype, or an Error specifying which of the pre-conditions failed to validate (and the corresponding input value that made it fail).
+Thus the constructor either returns an Optional value of the successfully created datatype, or an Error specifying which of the pre-conditions failed to validate (and the corresponding input value that made it fail).
 In this way, if the datatype succeeds in being constructed, the developer has the guarantee (based off of the interface definition spec) that the inputs are all valid.

 However there is one key thing missing in our interface definition to allow for this kind of scheme to work.
 We have defined all of the required inputs possible for the given smart contract, however we have not considered the fact that only a sub-set of these inputs may be required for any given _action_ which a participant in a smart contract can perform.